20-minute breakfast: sourdough crepes

 • When stirring the batter, keep whisking until it has a bubbly and frothy appearance.
 This will make the crepes lighter and fluffier!

 • Allow the crepes to cook for about 1-2 minutes before turning.
 The cooking process is very similar to making pancakes.
 Wait to flip the crepe until there are tiny bubbles in the middle and the edges look matte and slightly cooked.
+In this sourdough crepes recipe, they are fully cooked they will have slightly crispy edges.

 • Cooled crepes can be stored in the refrigerator for up to a week.
 I have experimented with prefilling them vs. leaving them empty, and we prefer them filled.
 It does make the crepe a little softer (soggier… but in a good way!) and the flavors really get more intimate with each other.
 LET’S GET IT ON (please sing that as you are reading it).